R. A. F. Penrose Jr.

 Penrose was also a founding member and president of the Society of Economic Geologists (SEG), created in 1920 by GSA members who were especially interested in economic geology.
 Penrose established the Penrose Gold Medal of the SEG in 1923.

 In 1905, Penrose was elected to the American Philosophical Society.
 Penrose was President of the Academy of Natural Sciences of Philadelphia 1922-1926.

 Penrose was inducted into the US National Mining Hall of Fame in 2006.

+Beginning in 1969, the informal, interdisciplinary Penrose Conferences sponsored by the Geological Society of America are named in his honor.